Parents & Families

 A: From the survey of the most recent Post-Graduation Report for the Traditional Undergraduate Baccalaureate Class of 2016, a total of 97% of respondents are working, in post-graduate education, or serving as full time volunteers within 6-9 months of graduation.

 From the survey of the most recent Post-Graduation Report for the Traditional Undergraduate Baccalaureate Class of 2016, after 6-9 months:

 - 79% are employed (54% in private companies, 35% in nonprofits, 6% in churches, 4% self-employed, and 1% in government)

 - 15% are in graduate or professional school

 - A list of employers who have hired recent EU graduates

 (Q) As a parent or family member, how can I help the Office of Talent and Career Development?

 If your company is hiring, please let us know!
 We also love to bring in professionals from many fields for mock interviews and other career events.
-Contact Sarah Todd at email@example.com if you are interested in volunteering.
+Contact our office at firstname.lastname@example.org for more information.